-Remember, if more students are involved, it means more young people will be developing essential life skills such as communication, teamwork, leadership and problem-solving!
+Remember, if more students are involved, that means more students are developing essential life skills such as communication, teamwork, leadership and problem-solving.
 It will also mean that the business has an even bigger, more positive impact on your school and local community!

 8. I work with a network of schools and would like them to participate in the School Enterprise Challenge.
 How can I arrange this?

 If you work with a network of schools and would like them to take part in the School Enterprise Challenge please send us an email to firstname.lastname@example.org.
 We’ll need to know which country you are from as well as how many and what kind of schools you work with.

 9. What is my username and password to log on to the School Enterprise Challenge website?

 Your username is the email address you registered with.
 If you cannot remember which email address you used to register, please contact us with your full name and school name and we can remind you of your username.

 Your password is the one you chose when you registered.
 If you cannot remember your password please click here.

 Please note, if your school is from Uganda or Rwanda, you're participating with the support of our dedicated East Africa team.
 This means you won't be able to log in to the website but will be communicating with them directly by email instead!
 Click here to find their contact details.